Download as PDF

 • Making changes to the Stark law to provide increased Stark Law protection for ACOs, especially as it pertains to addressing the uncertainty about acceptable arrangements with parties outside of the ACO and for patients beyond traditional Medicare.

-More details on CMMI and NAACOS’ specific recommendations are available here
+More details on CMMI and NAACOS’ specific recommendations are available here.

 Question 9: What is the ultimate destination for the movement to value in the Medicare program?
 What should the landscape look like in 2025 and what role does the government play in achieving it?